 Southern Spain has impressive mountain ranges and incredible scenery.
 Andalusia is perfect for those who love hiking and the great outdoors.

-The hike is around 9 miles (14 kms) long in total and takes just over 3 hours.
+The hike is around 9 miles (14 kms) long in total.
+Set aside just over 3 hours to complete this hike.

 You’ll love the beautiful mountain landscape and the traditional feel of this area of Spain.

-You could also try this amazing Caminito del Rey Guided Tour and explore some of the region’s most beautiful areas with a friendly and knowledgeable guide.
+While you’re in Andalucia, you could also try this amazing Caminito del Rey Guided Tour.
+Then, you’ll explore some of the region’s most beautiful areas with a friendly and knowledgeable guide.

 2. See the White Villages of Andalucia